 The following screens will ask you to choose a template and then you can add your content using the email designer, just as you would when creating a newsletter.

 Ready to get started?
-Send WooCommerce abandoned cart emails with MailPoet
+Recover abandoned carts with MailPoet

 Set up your first abandoned cart email today.
 If you’re a MailPoet Premium user, update to the latest version now to set up your first recovery email.

 If you’re using the free version of MailPoet, upgrade today and start boosting your WooCommerce site’s sales.